grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-You may remember that in one of the previous chapters I wrote that usually we write the simplest production code that would make the Statement true.
-The mentioned approach would encourage us to just return 8 from the `Of()` method, because it would be sufficient to make the Statement true.
+You may remember that in one of the previous chapters I wrote that we usually should write the simplest production code that would make the Statement true.
+The mentioned approach would encourage us to just return 8 from the `Of()` method because it would be sufficient to make the Statement true.
 Instead of doing that, however, we may decide that the logic is so obvious, that we can just type it in its final form:

 ```csharp
 public class Addition